 The fee for services at Theberge Counselling Inc. is $200 per session as set by the Psychologists Association of Alberta schedule of fees.
 There is no GST charged for psychological services.
 Many extended health plans reimburse these fees or they may be covered by your employee health benefits.
 Please check with your insurance provider and/or employer prior to accessing services.
 Payment is due at the time of session using cash, debit, credit card, or e-Transfer.
 A written receipt will be provided for reimbursement from your insurance company.
 Remember, your first 15-minute phone consultation at Theberge Counselling is FREE!

-If you’re dealing with grief, depression, stress and anxiety, spiritual crisis, or fear and panic, you may be wondering if life will ever be good again.
-Theberge Counselling Inc. was established specifically to meet the unique needs of those impacted by loss and life transitions, stress and anxiety, depression, relationship concerns, and spiritual crisis.
-With compassion, companionship, and comfort, I strive to deliver hope to those walking through such life challenges.
-If you would like to explore how you might benefit from counselling, please call for a free, 15-minute phone consultation..
+If you are dealing with grief, depression, anxiety, spiritual crisis or relationship concerns, you may be wondering if life will ever be good again.
+Theberge Counselling Inc. was established to meet the unique needs of those impacted by grief, loss, and life transitions.
+With compassion, collaboration, and care, I strive to deliver hope to those whose life challenges have become overwhelming.
+If you would like to explore how you might benefit from counselling, please call for a free, 15-minute phone consultation.
+If I can’t help you, I would be pleased to refer you to one of my talented associates.